Shippers anticipate being able to meet holiday demand

 The holidays are also a big moment for carriers.

-United Parcel Service is well on its way to hiring 100,000 people to meet the peak, and is “ready again to deliver the reliable service that customers depend on,” said John Mayer, a spokesperson.
+United Parcel Service is well on its way to hiring 100,000 people to meet the peak, and is “ready again to deliver the reliable service that customers depend on,” said Jim Mayer, a company spokesperson.

 FedEx is also hiring for some locations but is ready for the season, said Christina Meek, a spokesperson.
 “Our employees around the world are ready to deliver for this year’s peak season,” she said.

-Note: This story has been updated to correct the United Parcel Service spokesperson’s first name to Jim Mayer, not John.